jacobtomlinson/website/content/posts/2019/2019-08-13-littlest-cuda-hub.md

 thumbnail: gpu
 ---

+_Originally published on the [RAPIDS AI blog](https://medium.com/rapids-ai/setting-up-gpu-data-science-environments-for-hackathons-cdb52e7781a5) on August 13th, 2019._

 ## Background

 In my first week working at NVIDIA, I have been spending some time with my previous colleagues at the [Met Office](https://www.metoffice.gov.uk/) to explore how the two organizations can collaborate.